lucifer1004/kickstart/2021/Round_B/README.md

-# Google Kick Start 2021 Round B
+# Google Kick Start 2021 Round A

 - [x] A
 - [x] B